Thursday, 23 February 2012

 The sky remained dark grey, overcast and periodically spit down large drops of very cold water to remind me that I was an uninvited intruder and at nature's mercy and whim.
 In a matter of minutes I could very easily be drenched in a flood of ice water from the hostile clouds above.
 Rushing to get ready and catch the train last evening, I had neglected to pack any rainwear.
 Whether optimist or fool, I had been expecting clear weather.
 Those cold wet minuscule missiles were a constant "I told you so."

-At what age does the desire for self-preservation begin to outweigh the desire for excitement and adventure?
-I do not know but I had not yet reached that point in life.
-With train travel and hiking I could still be reckless and carefree.
-Anyway, I had ample opportunity to contemplate the consequences of recklessness while I persisted in my trudge up that hill.
+I don't know, but I hadn't yet reached that defining point in life.
+With train travel and hiking I could still be reckless and carefree, which sounds better than saying foolish.
+Anyway, I had ample opportunity to contemplate the consequences of recklessness while I persisted in my uphill trudge.
 My immediate concern was to reach Lake Louise before dark and hopefully dry.
-The train station would provide me with shelter even if I did not arrive early enough to connect with the westbound Canadian.
+The train station would provide me with shelter even if I didn't arrive early enough to connect with the westbound Canadian.

-I had almost arrived at Wapta Lake when a car stopped.
-The driver asked me if I wanted a ride as far as Calgary.
-I have no idea what compelled the driver to stop because I had not made any attempt at hitchhiking.
-Of course my instinctive first response was to say no, but I accepted his offer for a ride only as far as Lake Louise.
-An easy minute later we skirted around the northern side of Wapta Lake.
-The Van Horne Route curved away from the Trans-Canada Highway and around the lake along the opposite shore.
-Wapta Lake was more like a large pond than a lake, although a very deep one.
-The lake's surface was grey and choppy instead of the tranquil mirror-smooth turquoise shade that I remembered seeing on a previous journey.
+An easy minute later we skirted around the northern side of Wapta Lake and the Van Horne Route curved away from the highway and around on the opposite side of the lake.
+Wapta looked more like a large pond than a lake, although a very deep one according to my map.
+The lake's surface was grey and choppy instead of the tranquil mirror-smooth turquoise shades I remembered seeing on a previous journey.
 As the car topped the Big Hill and passed by the large sign welcoming us into Alberta, the sky finally made good on its threat and released a heavy deluge of rain.
+To this day I wonder if God had moved that driver to stop and rescue me from my foolishness.

-By the time we arrived at Lake Louise, the rain had stopped.
-Grateful for a dry arrival, I thanked the motorist for his kindness, said good-bye and then headed toward the train station.
-CP Rail's Lake Louise station is a beautiful large building constructed entirely from logs.
-Inside was a massive red brick fireplace.
-The hearth’s perimeter was made with a discarded track rail that had been bent into a semi-circle.
-Benches faced the fire place and I chose the spot nearest the hearth.
-The hearth was spotless and had probably not seen a fire in many years.
-I imagined scenes of long ago when cold and weary travellers in the dead of winter huddled around the fireplace for warmth while waiting for trains delayed by snow and avalanches.
-The station had seen busier times in an earlier era but today the building was only a silent empty shell.
+The station had seen busier times in an earlier era, but today the building was only a silent empty shell.
 I was the lone would-be passenger with the entire building to myself.
-The Canadian was not due for at least an hour and that was assuming the train would arrive on time.
+The Canadian wasn't due for at least an hour, and that was assuming the train would arrive on time.
 While waiting, I wrote to Lien Huong and told her about my journey on the train and my trek up the Big Hill.
-I also shared with her the two lessons I had learned from my foolhardiness; prepare for all types of weather and start a hike at the top of a hill rather than at the bottom.
+I also shared with her the two lessons I'd learned from my foolhardiness; prepare for all types of weather and start a hike at the top of a hill rather than at the bottom.

 We exchanged several letters during the next few weeks but after reading the latest letter I was surprised when she asked me,

-"Why you write Lien Huong?
+"Why you write name Lien Huong?
 My name not Lien Huong.
 Lien my friend.
 My name is Vinh thi Phi Bang.
 You write to me please.
 Lien have too many friends to write to.
 She gave your letter to me to write to friend in Canada.
 Please don’t be angry for that change."

 Phi Bang apologized because she must have thought I would not have written if I had known that someone else rather than Lien Huong was writing the letters.
 Phi Bang went on to explain that Lien Huong had received many letters from all over the world and was not able to reply to all of them.
 Lien Huong had chosen to pass some of the letters on to her friends and Phi Bang had been given my second letter.
 Phi Bang had continued replying to my letters.
 No, I was not angry about the change because I was grateful that someone was writing to me.
 Phi Bang’s explanation answered one aspect that I had been curious about; the handwriting in all the letters had differed from the first.
 Now I understood why.